deyvisongdias/deyvisongdias/README.md

 # Hey👋

-###  Welcome in my profile , My name is Deyvison  student of Science of computer in UFJF , currenty study developement and search vacancy of phase of junior developement .
+###  Welcome in my profile , My name is Deyvison  student of Science of computer in UFJF , currenty study developement and search vacancy of phase of junior developement.

 About me